 Support other Women Period (Maxi-Pad Program)

-March is International Women’s Month (yes, I said month!).
-The women of Restore Humanity believe this should be celebrated and the best way to do so is for each of us to look at other women and find out what they really need--and then find effective ways to help provide it.
+The women of Restore Humanity believe the best way to celebrate International Women's Day is for each of us to look at other women and find out what they really need--and then find effective ways to help provide it.
 Here in the US our focus tends to be on the necessity for our equality, respect and opportunity, and rightfully so!
 However, we are remiss if we fail to notice the huge chasm between groups of women when it comes to more basic needs.
 And what could be more basic, or more of a woman’s issue than our periods?
 AH!
 Yes I said it.
 It’s nothing to be ashamed of ladies.
 Half of the world’s population deals with this one week out of every month, so we should be able to talk about it.

 While “ladytime” is no picnic for anyone, for millions of women and girls worldwide it means so much more than discomfort.
 Millions of women and girls do not have access to maxi pads or tampons at all simply because they cannot afford them.
 However, every woman knows that nature will still take its course and “Aunt Flo” is coming whether you want her to or not.
 So unfortunately these girls and women have to use things like mud, sticks, leaves, pieces of a foam mattress, or old rags to try to manage their cycles.
 Not only do these things not work, they sometimes cause harmful infections.